arethashwalls/BookMS/README.md

 * set book to home route
 * figure out how to exit seeding when complete
-* move auth to cookies and add cookie-check to routing
+* X move auth to cookies and add cookie-check to routing X
 * figure out how to serve securely